DocumentationBlogSupport

 }

-.
-Our API framework generally requires supplying the full payload for any update request, including the status
+To temporarily disable a data source for a customer, update the data source with status="disabled" and include an errorMessage.
+Our API framework generally requires supplying the full payload for any update request, including the status field, even for active statuses.

-is the same that will be sent when the URL connection is established.
+The applicationId field is the Service Apps identifier, also shown in the developer portal.
+The jwsToken is the same that will be sent when the URL connection is established.
 We will see later how to verify its signature.

 anchorVerify the JWS Token

-in the dataSources response is the JSON Web Signature (JWS) token that Webex sends when making a connection request.
+The jwsToken in the dataSources response is the JSON Web Signature (JWS) token that Webex sends when making a connection request.
 To inspect this token, you can use a tool like the JWT Debugger.
 When decoded, the token appears as follows:

 Header